TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vnetgtw-iketunnelclosedwithstatustheusernamerrpasswordisincorrect.md

 <!--issueDescription-->
 We have identified that tunnel **<!--$TunnelName-->[TunnelName]<!--/$TunnelName-->** could not connect due to incorrect credentials at **<!--$preciseTimestamp-->[preciseTimestamp]<!--/$preciseTimestamp-->**.
 ## **Issue Details & Mitigation**
-If using login id and password, please check your credentials and try to connect again.
+If using log in id and password, please check your credentials and try to connect again.

 If using certificates, make sure that the correct certificate is installed and used.